lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-7-bonus-test.md

 ```

-> NLB: only support TCP, UDP, TLS, but it can perform HTTP/s health check.
+> [!NOTE] NLB: only support TCP, UDP, TLS, but it can perform HTTP/s health check.

 ### 6